Geontech/vrtgen/examples/app/README.md

 At this point, running `make` will succeed, but the code isn't quite ready to be executed.
 If the code were to be executed, there would be an exception thrown by the Controllee application because the control packet callback handler would not have been implemented yet.
-Examining the `ExampleInformationClassControllee.hpp` file we can see why:
+Examining the `ExampleInfoControllee.hpp` file we can see why:

 ```